MB3hel/AUVControlBoard/firmware/generator_projects/README.txt

 - ControlBoard v1 uses Adafruit ItsyBitsy M4 w/ SAMD51 chip.
 Generator used is Atmel Start.
     - Open the `.atstart` file at https://start.atmel.com/
     - If changes are made, save the configuration (new `.atstart` file)
-    - Export the project to download the `.atzip` file.
+    - Export the project to download the `ControlBoard_v1.atzip` file.
+Save it in the same folder as the atstart file.
     - Run the update_from_generators script and choose v1
-    - It is also necessary to manually update the include flags (platformio.ini build_flags) for the hpl directories.
-The update script creates a text file (hpl_includes.txt) listing the necessary include flags.

 - ControlBoard v2 uses WeAct Studio Black Pill board w/ STM32F411 chip.
 Generator used is STM32CubeMX
     - Install STM32CubeMX (standalone application)